-The National Consumer Agency is an independent office established by law in Ireland to protect the rights of consumers.
-Find out about consumer complaints procedures in Ireland.
+The Competition and Consumer Protection Commission is an independent body established by law to protect the rights of consumers.
+Find out about consumer complaints procedures.

 Buying goods or services in Ireland provides certain rights under Irish consumer legislation.
 Tips on how to complain effectively.